pramodk/spack-configs/README.md

 #### Additional Packages ####

-I started creating new packages for some of the software components (from BBP) in a separate repository (e.g. NEURON, CoreNEURON, ReportingLib, Neurodamus).
-In order to build those packages with Spack, add bellow GitHub repository as a Spack repository:
+We have new packages for some of the software components (from BBP) in a separate repository (e.g. NEURON, CoreNEURON, ReportingLib, Neurodamus, NEST).
+In order to build those packages with Spack, add bellow GitHub repository as a Spack package repository:

 ```bash
 cd $SOURCE_HOME_DIR